 Camp Fire Central Coast of California began in 1923 in the City of San Luis Obispo, and is currently working to bring back our staff after a brief closure due to COVID-19 in 2020.
-A volunteer governing board supervises the Executive Director who then oversees all operations of the Council.
+A volunteer governing board supervises all operations of the Council.
 There are 29 volunteer club leaders, 40 or more summer volunteers, along with parents and additional volunteers helping with fundraisers including candy sale, enchilada sale, fireworks booth, Hollyberry, and more.
 Programs offered include after-school clubs, family camp, summer day camps, community service, hikes, and youth leadership.
 Our council serves over 700 children and teens across San Luis Obispo and Santa Barbara Counties.

 The Santa Maria Camp Fire Cabin in Buena Vista Park is designated as Santa Maria’s 17th “Object of Historical Merit” on May 14, 2011 by the city’s Landmark Committee.
 Built in 1935 with funds provided by the Kiwanis Club and the Santa Maria High School board of education, the cabin was originally located on the high school campus.
 When space was needed for a new campus building, the cabin was moved to its current location at Buena Vista Park.
 Designed by Santa Maria’s first architect, Louis Crawford, the cabin has been a unique place for recreation for countless youngsters through the years.
 Camp Fire is working with the city of Sanra Maria to operate the Camp Fire cabin once again in 2021.